 SAFE is an international project involving partners across South European Countries (Italy, Portugal and Spain).
 The involved countries present one of the biggest challenges on increasing awareness related to Antimicrobial Resistance among the general population.
 As demonstrated in the last European survey published in 2018 a knowledge gap is still present mostly in South Europe countries but little is done at educational level to mitigate this problem.

-SAFE involves academical partners (Università degli Studi di Napoli Federico II –UniNa-, Universitat de Barcelona), research partners (ISGlobal), and private enterprises (Roche Diagnostics), covering Italy and Spain, South European countries with high incidence of infections caused by resistant bacteria and lowest knowledge on this topic.
+SAFE involves academical partners (Università degli Studi di Napoli Federico II, Universitat de Barcelona, Universidade do Porto, Instituto de Desarrollo Profesional, Universidad Complutense de Madrid, Escola Universitária Vasco da Gama), research partners (ISGlobal), private enterprises (Roche Diagnostics SL) and public administrations (Institut Català de la Salut), as well as national microbiology networks (Sociedad Española de Microbiología), covering Italy, Portugal and Spain, South European countries with high incidence of infections caused by resistant bacteria and lowest knowledge on this topic.

 ISGlobal (Barcelona Institute for Global Health)

 The Barcelona Institute for Global Health, ISGlobal, is the fruit of an innovative alliance between “la Caixa”, academic institutions and government bodies to contribute to the efforts undertaken by the international community to address the challenges in global health.

 ISGlobal is a consolidated hub of excellence in research that has grown out of work first started in the world of health care by the Hospital Clínic and the Parc de Salut MAR and in the academic sphere by the University of Barcelona and Pompeu Fabra University.
 The pivotal mechanism of its work model is the transfer of knowledge generated by scientific research to practice, a task undertaken by the institute’s Education and Policy and Global Development departments.